 2015 was a (very) good year for:

-As appstores exploded with dizzying number of new options each day, it became clear that no one really wants new apps.
+As appstores exploded with a dizzying number of new options each day, it became clear that no one really wants new apps.
 As both Android and iOS bolster their support for notifications, messaging became the new battleground for product.

 Unlike most things, this trend is being driven from the East and not the West by apps like Line and China’s WeChat, who boast installation and engagement numbers that are simply staggering.

-Rejecting western preferences for ‘unbundling’ and single purpose utility, these mobile only apps prefer to create whole ecosystems within their products.
+Rejecting western preferences for ‘unbundling’ and single-purpose utility, these mobile-only apps prefer to create whole ecosystems within their products.

 However, the gigantic elephant lurking behind the herd of unicorns is that the playbook for making money in the new Digital Age is still unclear.
 Dropbox and Evernote are rumoured to be in serious trouble and Twitter’s dirty laundry was as public as it gets.